res1n/chromebook_kernel_tools/install_arch_linux.md

 2. Download the latest Arch Linux ISO image from the Arch Linux website.
 3. Using an archive utility, extract the following from the Arch Linux ISO: `arch/x86_64/airootfs.sfs`.
 4. `unsquashfs airootfs.sfs`
+5. mount the .img file extracted by unsquashfs with mount -o loop *.img yourdir/
-5. `cp -R squashfsroot/* /USB/mount/point`
+6. Copy the files that you mounted to your usb with `cp -R yourdir/* /USB/mount/point`
-6. Unmount USB drive
+7. Unmount USB drive

 ## Prepare Chromebook for booting from Arch Installer
 *Commands in this section are to be typed on your Chromebook in Chrome OS*

 1. Make sure your Chromebook is in Developer Mode.
 If you're not sure, it probably isn't.
 Google how to do this, as it is outside the scope of these instructions.
-2. Download the tarball of this repo (link here)
+2. Download this repo zip or tar.
 3. Open Crosh and type `shell`
 4. `sudo crossystem dev_boot_signed_only=0`
 4. `cd ~/Downloads`
-5. `tar -xvsf repo.tarball.tar.gz`
+5. Unzip or `tar -xvsf repo.tarball.tar.gz` the downloaded file
 6. `cd repo-directory`
-7. `cp /usr/share/vboot/devkeys/kernel_data_key.vprivk ./`
+7. `cp /usr/share/vboot/devkeys/kernel_data_key.vbprivk ./`
+8. `cp /usr/share/vboot/devkeys/kernel.keyblock ./`
-7. `bash extract_kernel`
+9. `bash extract_kernel`
-8. `echo "root=/dev/sda1 ro rootwait" > config.txt`
+10. `echo "root=/dev/sda1 ro rootwait" > config.txt`
-9. `bash repack_kernel`
+11. `bash repack_kernel`
-10. **MAKE SURE THERE ARE NO ERRORS.
+12. **MAKE SURE THERE ARE NO ERRORS.
 FLASHING A BAD KERNEL WILL REQUIRE YOU TO RECOVER YOUR CHROMEBOOK AND START FROM THE BEGINNING OF THIS SECTION**
 11. `bash flash_kernel`
 12. Please note that at this point, your Chromebook will not boot into Chrome OS without being Recovered.
 13. Plug in the Arch Linux installer USB you created earlier